YU000jp/logseq-plugin-show-weekday-and-week-number/readme.md

 > [!NOTE]
 > - Works with Logseq v0.10.x (File system model)
 > - Only two-line and monthly calendars are supported in the Logseq db model.
-The others are not supported. [#166](https://github.com/YU000jp/logseq-plugin-show-weekday-and-week-number/issues/166)
+The others are not supported.
+Please note that due to the constraints of the Logseq API, date formats such as “yyyy/MM/dd” cannot be used as they are automatically converted into a library format. [#166](https://github.com/YU000jp/logseq-plugin-show-weekday-and-week-number/issues/166)

 <div align="right">